mike-cheruiyot/peakyblinder-kim.github.io/_posts/2023-06-06-ultratech.md

 ```

 The scan answers the above questions.
 As always, always explore the target.
-upon visiting http://10.10.105.45:8081/ we find it uses an api
+upon visiting `http://10.10.105.45:8081/` we find it uses an api
 ```shell
 UltraTech API v0.1.3
 ```
 Now it gets interesing.

-We have an ftp service on port 21.
+We have an `ftp` service on `port 21`.
 Let's check that out.
 Always check the port for any anopnymous login.
 ```shell
 ftp anonymous@10.10.105.45
 Connected to 10.10.105.45.